All Practice Exams

 Oklahoma Property Management (Domain III)

-Property management license requirements (broker required), management agreements, Oklahoma Residential Landlord and Tenant Act (ORLTA): security deposit cap (2 months' rent for unfurnished units), 30-day return deadline with itemized accounting, 24-hour advance notice for non-emergency entry, eviction process (5-day pay-or-quit notice for nonpayment), habitability standards, prohibited landlord conduct, tenant remedies, commercial property management distinctions
+Property management license requirements (broker required), management agreements, Oklahoma Residential Landlord and Tenant Act (ORLTA): no statutory security-deposit cap, deposit held in a State of Oklahoma escrow account and returned within 45 days after termination of tenancy, delivery of possession, and written demand (41 O.S. §115), one day's advance notice for non-emergency entry (41 O.S. §128), eviction process (5-day pay-or-quit notice for nonpayment), habitability standards, prohibited landlord conduct, tenant remedies, commercial property management distinctions

 15%